-I have wrote an article about configure IP address with command line before.
+I have written an article about configuring IP address with the command line before.
 You can read it from configure IP address with CMD or command prompt using Network Shell or Netsh utility.

 Configure IP Address using PowerShell

-1. Try to run PowerShell as administrator by searching PowerShell on Windows search and pressing Ctrl+Shift then press enter.
+1. Run PowerShell as administrator by searching PowerShell on Windows search and pressing Ctrl+Shift then press enter.
 It will open the PowerShell as an administrator.
 Or right click the PowerShell and click Run As Administrator.

-2. To see the IP configuration, type “Get-NetIPConfiguration” and press enter.
-It works the same as “Ipconfig” on command prompt and “Ifconfig” command on Linux.
+2. To display the current system IP configuration type “Get-NetIPConfiguration” and press enter.
+It works the same as “Ipconfig” on Windows command prompt and “Ifconfig” command on Linux.

-3. The “Get-NetAdapter” command can shows all network adapters on your computer.
-It display the virtual network adapters as well.
+3. The “Get-NetAdapter” command shows all network adapters on your computer.
+It displays the virtual network adapters as well.